 As of , the silver resale value in the United States was at $ per ounce, or $ per gram.

-In other words, it’s a good time to sell sterling silver, which is worth 92.5% of the silver spot price — the current price in the marketplace at which silver can be bought or sold.
+Sterling silver is worth 92.5% of the silver spot price — the current price in the marketplace at which silver can be bought or sold.

 Here's what else you might want to know before selling sterling silver: